rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Trump to visit 'Alligator Alcatraz' detention centre
+## Trump visits 'Alligator Alcatraz' detention centre

 date: 2025-07-01, from: RTÉ News

-US President Donald Trump joked about escaped migrants getting eaten by Florida wildlife as he headed to the official opening of a detention centre dubbed "Alligator Alcatraz."
+US President Donald Trump has visited a new migrant detention centre dubbed "Alligator Alcatraz" in Florida, joking that any escapees would be taught to run away from the reptiles to avoid being eaten.

 <br>